Daniel Greeson

 Hello!

 I'm a PhD student in the Department of Linguistics at Stony Brook University, which I joined in fall 2021.
-I'm advised by Paco Ordóñez and also work with Sandhya Sundaresan.
+I'm advised by Paco Ordóñez and Sandhya Sundaresan.
 I previously got a BA/MA in Linguistics at the Department of Linguistics, Languages & Culture at Michigan State University, advised by Cristina Schmitt.

 My MA thesis focused on the syntactic and semantic properties of pronouns (especially the contrast between null and overt subjects in Romance, and between gendered pronouns and singular they in English).
 While at MSU, I also worked in the MSU Language Acquisition Lab to look at how kids learn the different properties of subject pronouns in Spanish.
-I continue to be interested in studying how kids seem to do a lot of learning with a little data.

 A syntax tree for the sentence "Daniel it seems does syntax."
 The crucial parts are that "Daniel" starts out in the embedded clause and then A-moves to the specifier of Subject P in the matrix clause.
 "It" is based merged in the specifier of little v P in the matrix clause, where it gets a P source theta role, then moves to speck T P.